-As required under Article V, Section 5-503, of the Charter of the City of Syracuse, the annual audit of the City of Syracuse's cash and cash equivalents activity for the period July 1, 2009, through September 30, 2009, was conducted.
-The purpose of this audit is to review cash and investment activity as set forth in the City of Syracuse Investment Policy and the City of Syracuse Charter, as adopted by the Common Council.
+As required under Article V, Section 5-503, of the Charter of the City of Syracuse, the annual audit of the City of Syracuse's cash and cash equivalents activities for the period of July, 2015 through June, 2016 was conducted.
+The purpose of this audit is to review cash and investment activities as set forth in the City of Syracuse Investment Policy and the City of Syracuse Charter, as adopted by the Common Council.
 The examination was administered in accordance with the Generally Accepted Government Auditing Standards, issued by the Comptroller General of the United States and Standards for the Professional Practice of Internal Auditing, as circulated by the Institute of Internal Auditors.